CarlesLlorens/Practical-Machine-Learning-Coursera-Course/README.md

 Next, we build the model using 4-fold cross validation.
 Take a subset of 6000 observations in trainigdata because the entire training data causes Out of Memory in my computer.
+We also control the processing time for do the train.

     # Method
     # I use the Random Forests method